 Many digital marketers kill a great idea when they don’t know how to execute it or think it’s too much effort.
 “But those are often the ideas that we are most passionate about because we will learn a lot from them,” declared Machado.
-The lessons and skills you learn from these stretch assignments can be applied to future campaigns and better prepare you for future challenges.
+The lessons and skills you learn from these stretch assignments can be applied to future campaigns and better prepare you for future challenges in creating your digital customer journey.
 “This mindset of stretching and learning, embracing uncertainty, and solving for something you didn’t know how to at first allows you to grow as a marketer and grow your brand,” said Machado.

 This mindset of stretching and learning, embracing uncertainty, and solving for something you didn’t know how to at first allows you to grow as a marketer and grow your brand.

 Machado’s recent “stretch and learn” project?
 The Traffic Jam Whopper.
 The Burger King team realized that Mexico City had lower delivery performance than over regions due to the fact that traffic in the city is so bad – sometimes traffic jams last up to 5 hours!
 When people get stuck in traffic, they get home so late that the restaurant is already closed or they’re too hungry to wait for delivery so they just grab something from the fridge.

 The Burger King team wanted to find a way to make delivery more accessible to their customers, even if they were stuck in traffic.
 That’s when the idea for the Traffic Jam Whopper was born.
 The team wanted to deliver to cars stuck in traffic.

 “At first, we asked a lot of questions.
 ‘How would we even do that?’
 ‘How would we be able to find a customer?’, ‘What if after a customer orders the traffic jam breaks up?’ said Machado.
 “There were a lot of “what ifs,” but we thought we should at least try.”